davesag/traverse-folders/README.md

 ### Test it

 - `npm test` — runs the unit tests.
-- `npm run test:coverage` — runs the unit tests with coverage reporting.
+- `npm run test:unit:cov` — runs the unit tests with coverage reporting.
 - `npm run test:mutants` — runs the mutation tests.

 ### Lint it